Moddable-OpenSource/moddable-jp/documentation/data/data.md

 <a id="hex"></a>
 ## class Hex

+> **Note**: Hex encoding and decoding are now supported directly in JavaScript.
+See the [proposal](https://tc39.es/proposal-arraybuffer-base64/) for details.
+The Moddable SDK no longer uses the Hex module.
+The Hex module is still supported for compatibility but it is not recommended for use in new code.

 The `Hex` class provides static functions to convert between an `ArrayBuffer` and hexadecimal encoded `String` values.

 ```js